CaesarXInsanium/ComputerSystemsProgrammerPrespectiveNotes/src/03machine_representation.md

 and alignment directives.
 As such some structures may include a gap of useless memory embedded inside the structure.
 For performance reasons, a compiler will waste memory as opposed to be unaligned.

+## 3.10 Combining Control and Data in Machine Level Programs

+This chapter relates to the implementation of the C language construct of the pointer.
+It examines what constitutes a buffer overflow and a few mitigations.

+### 3.10.1 Understanding Pointers

+Pointers point to specific bytes in memory locations.
+Can index arrays, structures and elementary types.
+A void pointer type is a raw memory address that can point to anything and the compiler will not complain about it.
+Even a zero address, more known as the null pointer.
+Casting pointer types will not change the underlying value.

+Pointers to functions can be generated and used to call said functions.

+### 3.10.2 Life In the Real World: Using GDB Debugger

+GDB debugger allows for looking at program state as it executes.
+It can set and stop execution at breakpoints.
+Inspect the values of variables, show values at addresses, and change variable values.
+CLI and GUI version are available.

+The book contains a table detailing the different commands and how to use them in detail.

+### 3.10.3 Out of Bound Memory References and Buffer Overflow

+The C language specification does not include bounds checking and so C implementation can have this.
+It is undefined behaviour.
+Buffer overflow occurs when data is written to array or buffer past the point of where the memory is allocated to buffer.
+Going over the bounds may overwrite other variables or important stack data.
+Such problems can only be identified by looking at the compiled instructions directly.

+The main malicious use of buffer flow is injection of malicious arbitrary instructions to be executed.
+The only thing needed is the correct return address.

+### 3.10.4 Twarting Buffer Overflow Attacks

+Compiles and operating systems have devised methods for mitigating buffer overflow overflow attacks.
+Several techniques are created to mitigate buffer overflow.

+While they do not complete prevent buffer overflow attack they do a good job at mitigating them.

+#### Stack Randomization

+Injection of code requires knowing the return address, location of different stack variables, and structure.
+Stack randomization We add padding to the start, end, and in-between stack variables.
+Not enough to waste space but enough to make it difficult to calculate the stack locations, and it needs to be random each time the program starts and executes.

+This is a form of `Address Space Layout Randomization` which is a list of techniques that twart arbitary code execution via moving different regions of memory around each time the program executes.

+This can be countered by adding `noop` instructions and guessing the correct location of memory this way, but is is brute force.

+#### Stack Corruption detection

+Another method is adding a canary value, at the end of each buffer in memory.
+If this value is writen over, at the end of the function termination the value is checked.
+If the value is changed then it terminates execution of program since the value is no longer the correct value.

+Modern compilers do this automatically.

+#### Limiting Executable Code Regions

+Another method is to restrict permission of memory regions: write, read and execute.
+Setting bit flags for memory regions prevents CPU from interpreting certain memory regions as code instructions.

+Certain JIT compilers must manipulate these bit flags in order to execute generated code.

+`Memory Protection` is forms of access by and for userland programs and kernel processes.

+### 3.10.4 Supporting Variable Stack Frames

+Some functions can use and support a variable stack size.
+When compiler cannot determine size of stack space on compile time, it requires referance to address of variables

+### 3.10.4 Supporting Variable Stack Frames

+Some functions can use and support a variable stack size.
+When compiler cannot determine size of stack space on compile time, it requires referance to address of variables.

+`Frame Pointer` is generally stored in `%rbp`, all local variable address are stored as ofssets from this address.

+`x86` always uses a frame pointer. `x86_64` only uses it for variable size stack variables.
+GCC can mix both concept.